AlinNereid/Drool/README.md

 Drool is a project developed by Butnaru Alin and Pascaru Georgiana students at the Faculty of Computer Science Iasi for the Web Technologies Class.

-The documentation for the project can be found here: http://students.info.uaic.ro/~elena.pascaru/documentatie.html
+The documentation for the project can be found here: http://students.info.uaic.ro/~elena.pascaru/documentatie.html The application demo can be found at the following link: https://www.youtube.com/watch?v=876PvO01CiI&feature=youtu.be

 License (The MIT License)